About this course

 - Organisational Leadership

-* Students who complete a placement year do one fewer option module in their final year.
+* Students who complete a placement year do one less option module in their final year.

 Level 3 - January start final year top up